bejayoharen/ConvertAudio/README.md

 * converts it to .wav (16 bit little endian) (See AudioConverter)
 * Stores it in the Documents folder where the user can access it via iTunes sharing.

-There is also a progress bar update as the process continues.
+There is also a progress bar update as the process continues, and some stub code showing how you could process the incoming audio if you wanted.

+# Keywords

+**AVFoundation, audio, conversion, formats, iTunes, iTunes Media Library, iOS**